Test and verify Verilog and VHDL using HDL simulators and FPGA boards

 Generate SystemVerilog DPI components from MATLAB functions or Simulink subsystems as behavioral models for use in functional verification environments including Synopsys VCS®, Cadence Incisive or Xcelium, and Mentor Graphics ModelSim or Questa.

 Generate native SystemVerilog assertions from assertions in your Simulink model.
 Use the generated assertions to ensure consistent validation of design behavior across Simulink and your production verification environment.

 Use system test benches running in MATLAB or Simulink to test HDL implementations executing on FPGA boards.
 Connect your host computer automatically to Xilinx, Intel®, and Microsemi® FPGA boards over Ethernet, JTAG, or PCI Express®.

 FPGA Data Capture

 Capture high-speed signals from designs executing on an FPGA and automatically load them into MATLAB for viewing and analysis.
 Analyze signals throughout your design to verify expected behavior or investigate anomalies.

-Access on-board memory locations from MATLAB over JTAG, Ethernet, or PCI Express by inserting an IP core from MathWorks into FPGA designs.
+Access on-board memory locations from MATLAB over JTAG, Ethernet, or PCI Express by inserting by inserting HDL code from MathWorks into FPGA designs.
 Test FPGA algorithms via read or write access to AXI registers and transfer large signal or image files between MATLAB and on-board memory locations.

 FPGA Testing Automation